Nejik/njBox/README.md

 ## Customization

 You can pass an object with custom options in js initialization or use data-njb-* if you want html api.
+Also you can pass all options as json in one attribute njb-options.

 P.S.
 You can't use callbacks with html api.